DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava/subsetservice.md

 Each dataset has an XML document called the Dataset Description Document.
 These are intended to perform the same function as OGC GetCapabilities or Atom Introspection, that is, provide clients with the necessary information to formulate a valid request and send it to the server.
 The content of these documents is still evolving.

 ### Grid Dataset
 A Grid Dataset is a collection of Grids which have horizontal (x,y) coordinates, and optional vertical and time coordinates.
-Grid data points next to each other in extent space are next to each other in coordinate space.
+Grid data points next to each other in index space are next to each other in coordinate space.

 Example gridDataset document (offline example)